 Under the high oil production scenario, 471 trips during one-hour peak traffic volume would be produced from oil and gas development activity.
 Operation of the proposed rail line would also generate additional vehicle trips, primarily associated with employee commuting, but the number of vehicle trips would be relatively low at about 11 vehicle trips per hour.
 Similar to what would occur during rail construction, these vehicular trips would be distributed over multiple roadways within the Basin.
-Table 3.15-5 displays the used roadway capacity for the five major roadways in the study area under baseline conditions (i.e., assumed to be the first year of railway operations in 2026) and the increase in used capacity used during steady state oil and gas development and operation of the proposed rail line.
+Table 3.15-65 displays the used roadway capacity for the five major roadways in the study area under baseline conditions (i.e., assumed to be the first year of railway operations in 2026) and the increase in used capacity used during steady state oil and gas development and operation of the proposed rail line.
 As the distribution of traffic on area roadways is unknown, OEA assumed that these five major roadways would carry an approximately even volume of traffic.
 Traffic would also be disbursed along other local public and private roadways throughout the cumulative impacts study area.
-Near the rail terminals, these roads include Leland Bench Road, 7500 E, AR-88, and Sandwash Road/6000 W/5888 W. Based on consultation with the Ute Indian Tribe, these and other local roads near the rail terminals are used to access communities with tribal populations, such as Randlett and Fort Duchesne.
+Near the rail terminals, these roads include Leland Bench Road, 7500 E7/AR-88, and Sandwash Road/6000 W/5888-5880 W. Based on consultation with the Ute Indian Tribe, these and other local roads near the rail terminals are used to access communities with tribal populations, such as Randlett and Fort Duchesne.
 OEA understands that tribal members are concerned about the potential for traffic and road damage on these roads associated with the increased vehicle trips from terminal construction and operations.
 Increases in traffic to support terminal operations on these roads could be substantial, and without road improvements such as additional turning lanes, would result in vehicle delays.
+Improvements to public roadways needed to address increased traffic and wear and tear associated with the proposed rail line, as well as other reasonably foreseeable future actions would be paid for by federal, state, and local taxes.